UFC Fight Night: Lee vs. Oliveira: Predictions & Analysis

 A few statistical edges stand out.
 Barzola throws significantly more leather — a 1.4 sig. strike per minute gap.
 Barzola is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Barzola has tighter striking defense, making opponents miss more often.

 The Pick: Enrique Barzola over Rani Yahya.
-We're leaning Barzola here at 73%, a solid but not overwhelming edge.
-The market implies 32% for Yahya, but our model sees only 27%.
-That 5-point gap favoring Barzola is worth watching.
+The model is firm on this one: Barzola at 77%.
+The market implies 32% for Yahya, but our model sees only 23%.
+That 9-point gap favoring Barzola is worth watching.

 Maryna Moroz vs Mayra Bueno Silva